 The PHA must review resident family compliance with service requirements annually at least 30 days before the end of the twelve month lease term [24 CFR 960.605(c)(3)].
-As part of this review, the PHA must verify that any family member that is not exempt from the community service requirement has met their service obligation.
+As part of this review, the PHA must verify that any family member that is not exempt from the community service requirement has met his or her service obligation.

-Approximately 60 days prior to the end of the lease term, the PHA will provide written notice requiring the family to submit documentation that all subject family members have complied with the service requirement.
-The family will have 10 business days to submit the PHA required documentation form(s).
+Approximately 60 days prior to the end of the lease term, FCHA will provide written notice requiring the family to submit documentation that all subject family members have complied with the service requirement.
+The family will have 14 days to submit FCHA required documentation form(s).

-If the family fails to submit the required documentation within the required timeframe, or PHA approved extension, the subject family members will be considered noncompliant with community service requirements, and notices of noncompliance will be issued pursuant to the policies in Section 11-I.E., Noncompliance.
+If the family fails to submit the required documentation within the required timeframe, or FCHA approved extension, the subject family members will be considered noncompliant with community service requirements, and notices of noncompliance will be issued pursuant to the policies in Section 11-I.E., Noncompliance.